Stuttgart Rack Railway Explained

 - 1956: Transfer of trailer(s) from the Filderbahn to the rack railway to handle the increased school traffic.
 This was however extremely rarely done and then only up to 1965 when the practice was discontinued.

-- 1971: As a result of changes to the track layout at Marienplatz and the construction of the underground station the double-tracked valley station at Marienplatz was replaced by a single-tracked station, half of which is located on the bridge across a water reservoir (later filled in).
+- 1971: As a result construction of the Stadtbahn at Marienplatz, the two-track rack railway station was replaced by a single-track station,[13] half of which was located on the bridge across a water reservoir (later filled in).

-- 1974: Railcar number 102, recently taken out of service, is paraded in the Stuttgart Shrove Tuesday procession as an attraction.
+- 1974: Railcar number 102, recently taken out of service, was paraded in the Stuttgart Shrove Tuesday procession as an attraction.

 - 1977: As a result of the rebuilding of the rack railway's Degerloch station, the connecting track to the adhesion railway was lifted and the rack railway became isolated from the rest of the SSB network.